rutkluk/CodexAzure/README.md

 1. Only system-assigned (for example `type = "SystemAssigned"` or `enable_system_assigned_identity = true`).
 2. Only user-assigned (for example `type = "UserAssigned"` or providing `user_assigned_identity_ids`).
 3. Both system- and user-assigned identities (`type = "SystemAssigned, UserAssigned"` or combining `enable_system_assigned_identity = true` with a non-empty `user_assigned_identity_ids`).
-In this case, the customer managed key (if configured) is associated with the system-assigned identity by default.
+When a customer managed key is configured, the module prefers the user-assigned identity for encryption; if none is available, it falls back to the system-assigned identity.

 For environments marked as `pre` or `prod`, supply `customer_managed_key_id` with the versionless Azure Key Vault key ID (for example, using `azurerm_key_vault_key.example.versionless_id`) that should encrypt the factory.
 The module normalizes versioned inputs to avoid unwanted key regeneration, enforces this requirement with a Terraform precondition, and will also apply the key to other environments whenever a value is provided.

-When a customer managed key is enabled, the module ensures that a compatible managed identity is configured, automatically maps the key to the system-assigned identity when both identity types are in use, and allows overriding the user-assigned identity used for encryption via either `customer_managed_key_identity_id` or the nested identity configuration.
+When a customer managed key is enabled, the module ensures that a compatible managed identity is configured, prefers a user-assigned identity for encryption when available (hard default), and allows explicitly overriding the identity used via either `customer_managed_key_identity_id` or the nested identity configuration.

+##### CMK Identity and Key Vault Permissions

+- CMK enabled requires a managed identity.
+This module prefers a user-assigned identity (UAMI) when present; otherwise it uses the system-assigned identity.
+- The selected identity must have appropriate Key Vault permissions on the key:
+  - With RBAC: assign roles such as "Key Vault Crypto User" at the Key Vault scope.
+  - With access policies: ensure get, wrapKey, unwrapKey (and decrypt if needed).

+You can provision a UAMI and grant roles using the `user_assigned_identity` module, then pass its ID via `identity.user_assigned_identity_ids` and, if needed, `customer_managed_key_identity_id`.

 Global parameters can be supplied through `global_parameters`, using objects that specify the `type`, `value`, and optional friendly `name` (defaults to the map key).
 The module also accepts an optional `purview_id` to integrate the factory with Azure Purview.